Grow your Amazon revenue with a practical checklist to Amazon Pricing Strategies

 Before you start competing for the Buy Box, you have to become Buy Box eligible.
 There are several requirements:

-- The product must be in stock new and available
+The products you sell must be in stock, they must be new and available for sale.

 You can check if you are Buy Box eligible in Amazon Seller Central.
 For a detailed description of all the conditions and requirements of becoming Buy Box Eligible you can check your Buy Box Eligible Status or take a closer look at the Seller Performance Measurement.